crescent-network/crescent/docs/cli/farm.md

 Note that [jq](https://stedolan.github.io/jq/) is recommended to be installed as it is used to process JSON throughout the document.

+Make sure that the pairs specified in the plan's reward allocations have the last price in order to create plans.
+You can make some orders to the pairs after creating pools in the pair to achieve this.

 ## Command Line Interfaces

 - [Transaction](#transaction)